 A FINAL ANALYSIS

 No final look of the New Deal is complete without thinking about Roosevelt himself.
 He was a leader like no other.
 Hard times called for new ideas, and FDR had new ideas that just might have saved the capitalist system and perhaps the American democracy.
-Other countries in Europe turned to fascism, communism, dictatorship, and in the end they all failed.
-As big as his goals were, they still kept the free-market economy.
-There was no nationalization of businesses, and the social safety net created by Social Security was not as big as the programs created in Europe.
+During the Depression, some countries in Europe turned to fascism, communism, dictatorship, and in the end they all failed.
+FDR’s New Deal didn’t change the basic ideas America was built on.
+People still had choices about where to work, what to buy and who they voted for.
+The government never took over businesses, and the social safety net created by Social Security was not as big as the programs created in Europe.
 He did things to keep liberals happy, but not so much that he changed the basic way America works.

 FDR believed things would work out, and he made other people think this also.
 His ability to use radio showed other presidents how important it is to communicate with people.
-On the other hand, people who think FDR was not a good president say that he used his power too much and showed future presidents that they can usually get away with things they should not.
+On the other hand, people who think FDR was not a good president say that he tried to take too much power and showed future presidents that they can usually get away with things they should not.

 Primary Source: Editorial Cartoon